senter7/Terraform-Online-Static-Website/README.md

 For generate an Access Token on GitHub:
 1. Log in to GitHub and access [*personal access token*](https://github.com/settings/tokens) page
-2. Generate a new token with read:repo_hook policy
+2. Generate a new token with `read:repo_hook policy`
-3. Insert token in tfvars

 **NB**
-GitHub Access Token is **reserved**, remember not to commit to the repo with the initialized github_token variable.
+GitHub Access Token is **reserved**, remember not to commit to the repo with the `github_token` variable initialized.

 Environment Customization
 -------------------------